-Lone drivers often travel for long periods of time on unpredictable terrain, risk fatigue or potentially fall asleep behind the wheel.
-From crude oil haulers to warehouse personnel, you are responsible for the safety and well being of all of your employees who may be susceptible to accidents, health events and interaction with the public.
+Lone-working drivers often travel for long periods of time on unpredictable terrain, risking fatigue or potentially even falling asleep behind the wheel.
+From crude oil haulers to warehouse personnel, you’re responsible for the safety and well-being of all of your employees who may be susceptible to accidents, unique health events and unpredictable interactions with the public.

 Hazards Drivers Face on the Road